Academy condemns Will Smith’s actions, launches review - NewsBreak

 Academy condemns Will Smith’s actions, launches review

-LOS ANGELES (AP) — The Academy of Motion Pictures Arts and Sciences on Monday said it condemns the actions of Will Smith during Sunday night’s Oscars and it will launch a formal review of his slapping of presenter Chris Rock.
+LOS ANGELES — The Academy of Motion Pictures Arts and Sciences on Monday said it condemns the actions of Will Smith during Sunday night’s Oscars and it will launch a formal review of his slapping of presenter Chris Rock .

 Smith stunned the Dolby Theatre crowd and viewers at home when he took the stage during Rock’s remarks after the comedian made a joke about Jada Pinkett Smith, Smith’s wife.
 Rock said, “Jada, I love you.
 ‘G.I.
 Jane 2,’ can’t wait to see it.”